Rodelo ’27 Selected for National LEAD 250 Democracy Fellowship

 “Rollins has been essential for this opportunity,” she shares.
 “The encouragement and work I’ve done as the Civic Engagement Work Study has truly taught me the importance of providing a united front and encouraging learning on our campus.”

-As a STEM student interested in pursuing a career in medicine, her coursework has broadened her understanding of civic life’s reach and relevance.
+Also as a STEM student interested in pursuing a career in medicine, her coursework has broadened her understanding of civic life’s reach and relevance.

 “I’ve learned a lot about how civic engagement can affect our lives, careers, and research,” she says.
 “Through my classes, professors, and campus experiences, I’ve developed a broader perspective on how interconnected our world truly is.”